jk-keller/rotational-growth/README.md

-# *Turning into Turing*, A Rotational Growth Photoshop Script
+# *Turning into Turing*, A Rotational Growth Photoshop® Script

 ## How did this, become this, become that?

-Did you know that if you repeatedly rotate an image in Photoshop (likely any app / framework with same interpolation algorithms), it eventually breaks down and may produce something similar to a differential growth alogrithm?
+Did you know that if you repeatedly rotate an image in Photoshop®, it eventually breaks down and may produce a Turing pattern that animates differential growth?

 > ***The start:** HSB gradient (hue = 0–360, s = 100, b = 100), 361 × 2 px*
 >